App & Browser Testing Made Easy

 5. Testing the hit area of the application – To make it more accessible to the users, the hit area of the application for more important actions must be easy to perform and interact with the application.

-People with disabilities use assistive software to use various applications like speech recognition software, screen readers, special keyboards, etc. Therefore, if an application can perform with the assistive software – it adds to the accessibility of the entire application.
+People with disabilities use assistive software for various applications like speech recognition software, screen readers, special keyboards, etc. Therefore, if an application can perform with the assistive software – it adds to the accessibility of the entire application.

 Challenges with Accessibility Testing

-Even with the most accurate and user-centric design for the applications, some applications may just miss out on some of the very important features that should always be taken care of in terms of accessibility.
-Use cases such as the user can access the applications even without being able to use the mouse, or understand the content of the application with cognitive disabilities are some of the key areas where accessibility is challenged.
+Even with the most accurate and user-centric design for the applications, some applications may miss out on some of the significant features that should always be taken care of in terms of accessibility.
+Use cases such as the user can access the applications even without being able to use the mouse or understand the application’s content with cognitive disabilities are some of the key areas where accessibility is challenged.

 Some of the challenges that may arise with accessibility testing are as follows: